walkerglenn/fetch-csv/README.md

 8. Have fun!

 # Libraries Used
-Endless thanks to the authors and maintiners of the following libraries/SDKs:
+Endless thanks to the authors and maintainers of the following libraries/SDKs:
 - Dear ImGui
 - Vulkan
 - GLFW